Menu

 Making a difference where it matters

-His motivation was to make sure the young people had lots of fond memories to look back on.
-Memories that would be typical for children outside of the care system.
+Behind his actions was his motivation to make sure the young people had fond memories to look back on.

 Teenage friends in park